psons/weather/README.md

 x - mostly pasted in.

 ###5.
 ADD HTML TO THE weather-forecast.html TO DISPLAY A WEATHER FORECAST RESULT
+x - basic structure in place

 ###6.
-ADD AN ITERATOR TO weather-forecast-list AND DISPLAY EACH WEATHER
-   FORECAST RESULT <app-weather-forecast>
+ADD AN ITERATOR TO weather-forecast-list AND DISPLAY EACH WEATHER FORECAST RESULT <app-weather-forecast>
+x - does all 16 days.